dafny-lang/dafny/docs/DafnyRef/Expressions.md

 multiset{1, 1, 2, 3}
 ```
 is a multiset with three elements in it.
 The number 1 has a multiplicity of 2,
-the others a multiplicity of 1.
+and the numbers 2 and 3 each have a multiplicity of 1.

-On the other hand, a multiset cast expression converts a set or a sequence
+A multiset cast expression converts a set or a sequence
 into a multiset as shown here:

 ```dafny